Generation-UK-I/DatabaseOperations/intro_to_sql.md

 We'll come back to the SELECT statement shortly.

-We'll look at some variations which can add multiple records at once through the CLI, but you should probably stick to one at a time for now to build familarity with the logic.
+We'll look at some variations which can add multiple records at once through the CLI, but you should probably stick to one at a time for now to build familiarity with the logic.

 ### Updating Records

-To make changes to existing records use the UPDATE statement.
+To make changes to existing records use the `UPDATE` statement.

 ```sql
 UPDATE customers